felipelsguzman/mBot/README.md

 ```

 #### Events
-This method will emit different events depending on the received data, valid events are:
+This function will emit different events depending on the received data, valid events are:
 - referral
 - postback
 - quickReply